SCINet High-Performance Computer Systems

 Ceres HPC Cluster | Ames, IA

 Ceres is an ARS-owned high-performance computing (HPC) cluster connected to SCINet and located in Ames, IA.
-The original cluster build included 72 regular compute nodes (65 available compute nodes, 2 data transfer nodes, a login node, and service nodes), 5 high memory nodes, and a two Petabyte file system for a range of scientific applications.
-During 2018, the cluster was enlarged by 20 regular, 5 high-memory, and 1 GPU “priority” nodes, all funded by individual Research Units.
-In December 2019, the Ceres cluster was expanded further by 64 regular-, 2 mid-, and 5 high-memory nodes.
-This capacity expansion included 36 regular-, 2 mid-, and 3 high-memory “priority” nodes funded by Research Units.
+The original cluster build included 72 regular compute nodes, 5 high memory nodes, and a two Petabyte file system for a range of scientific applications.
+The cluster has been extended multiple times and currently has 196 regular compute nodes, 26 high-memory nodes and one GPU node.
+A small subset of nodes, called “priority” nodes, has been funded by Research Units.
 “Priority” nodes are available to all ARS users when not in use by their funders.
 The ‘Technical Overview’ in the Ceres User Manual describes the number of logical cores and available memory for each type of node.